DenisDMU/DenisDMU/README.md

 # 👋 Hi, I'm Denis!

-I'm a passionate developer with a love for clean design and UI/UX.
+I'm a passionate developer with a love for databases, backend, and all that jazz, but I also have a guilty pleasure for design, UI/UX too!

 ## About Me
 - 📚 Constant learner and enthusiastic about new technologies.